SaiZollard/Bash-Scripting-Suite-for-System-Maintenance/README.md

 5. Exit
 --------------------------------------
 Enter your choice [1-5]: 1

 [2025-11-07 13:23:29] Running backup script...
-[2025-11-07 13:23:29] [SUCCESS] Backup created successfully at: /backup/daily/backup_2025-11-07_13-23-29.tar.gz
+[2025-11-07 13:23:29] [SUCCESS] Backup created successfully at: ~/backups/backup_2025-11-07_13-23-29.tar.gz
 [2025-11-07 13:23:29] Backup completed successfully.
+⏰ Automate with Cron (Optional)
+You can schedule the suite to run automatically every day at 1 AM.

+bash
+Copy code
+crontab -e
+Add this line:

+bash
+Copy code
+0 1 * * * /home/saiki/maintenance_suite/maintenance_suite.sh >> /home/saiki/maintenance_logs/cron_run.log 2>&1
+✅ This will run the suite daily and log all outputs to cron_run.log.

 🧠 Developer Notes
 This capstone project demonstrates:

 Linux shell scripting for automation

-File system management
+File system management using Bash

-Error handling and logging mechanisms
+Error handling and log management

-Clean modular design for maintainability
+Clean, modular design for maintainability

+Each script can be extended for advanced functionalities such as:

+Email or desktop alerts

+Remote backup syncs

+Automated log cleanup

 🏁 Conclusion
-The Bash Scripting Suite for System Maintenance effectively automates essential Linux system maintenance tasks, improving efficiency, reliability, and administrative productivity.
+The Bash System Maintenance Suite successfully automates crucial system administration tasks like backups, updates, and log monitoring.
+It improves reliability, reduces manual effort, and maintains complete system logs.

-The modular structure makes it easily extendable for advanced features such as email notifications, remote monitoring, or cloud-based backups.
+The modular and menu-driven approach makes it both user-friendly and scalable for future enhancements such as GUI integration or cloud backups.

-© 2025 Sai Kiran Patra
+© 2025 Sai Kiran
-Linux OS & LSP — Capstone Project
+Linux OS & System Programming — Capstone Project